nixworks/public/news/2012/05/22/index.md

 ##### Burma
 ### [The Burmese government appeals for "understanding" after rare protests in Mandalay and Yangon over power shortages. ](/news/2012/05/22/the-burmese-government-appeals-for-understanding-after-rare-protests-in-mandalay-and-yangon-over-power-shortages.md)
-_Context: Burma, Mandalay, Yangon_
+_Context: Yangon, Mandalay, Burma_

 ##### US state
 ### [Voters in the US states of Arkansas and Kentucky go to the polls, with Mitt Romney winning the Republican primaries, and President Barack Obama winning but performing relatively poorly against token opposition in the Democratic primaries. ](/news/2012/05/22/voters-in-the-us-states-of-arkansas-and-kentucky-go-to-the-polls-with-mitt-romney-winning-the-republican-primaries-and-president-barack-ob.md)
-_Context: Democratic primaries, US state, Arkansas, Republican primaries, U.S. President, Barack Obama, Mitt Romney, Kentucky_
+_Context: Barack Obama, Republican primaries, Democratic primaries, U.S. President, Mitt Romney, Arkansas, Kentucky, US state_

 ##### Sarah West
 ### [British naval officer Commander Sarah West is appointed commander of the Royal Navy frigate Portland 6, becoming the first female officer to take command of a major British warship. ](/news/2012/05/22/british-naval-officer-commander-sarah-west-is-appointed-commander-of-the-royal-navy-frigate-portland-6-becoming-the-first-female-officer-to.md)